grafana/pyroscope/docs/sources/operators-guide/get-started/_index.md

    | Name  | Phlare                                                               |
    | URL   | [http://phlare:4100/](http://phlare:4100/) |

-  To learn more about data sources, see [Add a data source](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/).
+  To learn more about adding data sources, see [Add a data source](/docs/grafana/latest/datasources/add-a-data-source/).

 When you have completed the tasks in this getting started guide, you can query profiles in [Grafana Explore](https://grafana.com/docs/grafana/latest/explore/) and create dashboard panels using the newly configured Grafana Phlare data source.
+For more information on working with dashboards with Grafana, see [Panels and visualizations](/docs/grafana/latest/panels-visualizations/) in the Grafana documentation.